Interested in volunteering at the Marine Mammal Care Center? Learn about the various opportunities below and submit an application!

 Animal Care Husbandry

-Husbandry volunteers are the manpower necessary to provide a clean and safe environment for our patients to recovery in.
-Involvement in activities will be based on the skill level of the individual.
+Husbandry volunteers are the manpower necessary to provide a clean and safe environment for our patients.
+Involvement in activities is based on skill level of a volunteer.
 Daily tasks performed include, but are not limited to:

 - Food Preparation: Thawing fish / Preparing gruel / Weighing out scheduled meals / Engaging in safe food handling practices

-- Kitchen Tasks: Washing dishes and feeding tube / Sanitizing food prep areas / Maintaining a clean and safe food prep environment
+- Kitchen Tasks: Washing dishes and feeding tubes / Sanitizing food prep areas / Maintaining a clean and safe food prep environment

 - General Cleaning: Laundry / Kennels and portable housing / Animal enclosures / Human break areas

 - Recordkeeping: Accurately transferring patient information into medical charts

 - Feeding: Providing meals to patients – under the supervision of the husbandry staff / Documenting food intake and behavior